Carlo Abarth: Personal life

 Carlo Abarth was married three times.
 His first wife was the secretary of Volkswagen's head Anton Piëch in Vienna.

 He married his second wife, Nadina Abarth-Žerjav from Ljubljana, in November 1949.
-She was the daughter of the Slovenian politician Gregor Žerjav.
+She was the daughter of the Slovenian liberal politician Gregor Žerjav and was known polyglot.
 They lived together in northern Italy until 1966, and they divorced in 1979.

 The same year, about six weeks before his death, Abarth married his third wife, Anneliese Abarth; she continues to head the Carlo Abarth Foundation and wrote one of his biographies in 2010.